 Many employers offer tuition assistance to their employees attending Grantham.
-A prospective student is encouraged to consult with his/her human resources department prior to registering for a term to learn how his/her employer calculates tuition assistance and when it is paid.
-Grantham accommodates all types of tuition assistance plans.
+A prospective student is encouraged to consult with his/her human resources department prior to

 3.11 ASSOCIATION SCHOLARSHIPS

 Grantham desires to make education convenient and affordable for its students.
 With that in mind, many scholarships have been established for civilian and federal employees.
 Grantham provides Association Scholarships that reduce the tuition rate or provide a set amount to be applied to courses at Grantham University.